James Bowen (Royal Navy officer): French Revolutionary Wars

 On 6 February 1799, Argo and Leviathan surprised two Spanish frigates at anchor near the south point of the Bahia de Alcudia on Majorca.
 The Spanish set sail with the British in pursuit.
 A violent westerly gale came up that took away Leviathans main top-sail.
 After dark the Spanish frigates separated but Leviathan had fallen behind and saw neither the separation nor Argos signal that she chase the one to port.
 Leviathan had nearly caught up with Argo when Argo got alongside Santa Theresa about midnight.
 Argo fired a broadside that wounded two men and badly damaged Santa Theresas rigging.
 At this point the Spaniard surrendered.
 She was of upwards of 950 tons burthen, carrying 42 guns plus coehorns and swivel guns.
 In addition to her crew of 280 seamen and marines under the command of Don Pablo Perez, she had 250 soldiers on board.
 Santa Theresa had recently been completely refurbished and provisioned for a four-month cruise.
 Her consort Proserpine, which had escaped, though smaller, was equally well-armed.

 Then on 16 February Centaur, Argo, and Leviathan attacked the town of Cambrelles.
 Once the defenders had abandoned their battery, the boats went in.
 The British dismounted the guns, burnt five settees, and brought out another five settees or tartanes laden with wine and wheat.
 One tartan, Velon Maria, was a letter of marque, armed with one brass and two iron 12-pounders, and two 3-pounders.
 She had a crew of 14 men.

 In May Argo sailed to Algiers to arrange with the Dey for a supply of fresh provisions for the British forces in Minorca.
-While there Bowen achieved the release of six British subjects that the Algerians had held as slaves for more than 14 years.
+While there Bowen achieved the release of six British subjects that the Algerines had held as slaves for more than 14 years.